soffes/blog/published/2012-08-05-one-thousand-dollars-an-hour/one-thousand-dollars-an-hour.markdown

 ---
-title: One Thousand Dollars an Hour
+tags:
-categories: freelance
+- freelance
 ---

+# One Thousand Dollars an Hour

 **Update:** I've since adjusted my rate to $300/hr since I wanted to start taking clients.
 This crazy was designed to prevent getting work unless it was going to pay super well while I focused on other things.